 - 1. Preservation of Natural Beauty and Aesthetics. - a.
 The plan shall, by notes on the final plan and deed restrictions, limit the clearing of trees to those areas designated on the plan. - b.
 The subdivision shall be designed to minimize the visibility of buildings from existing public roads to the extent possible. - 2.
 Retention of Open Spaces and Natural, Historic, or Archeological Features. - a.
-If any portion of the subdivision is located within an area designated as a unique natural area by the Ceomprehensive Pplan, or a significant village open space identified on the Village Open Space Map 1 or could provide a trail connection or link to or between civic destinations or the employment destination as shown on Village Open Space Map 2 (see Addendum 2 of the Zoning Ordinance) the plan shall indicate appropriate measures for the preservation of the values which qualify the site for such designation. - b.
-If any portion of the subdivision is designated as a site of historic, prehistoric, or archeological importance by the Ceomprehensive Pplan or the Maine Historic Preservation Commission, appropriate measures for the protection of the historic, prehistoric, or archeological resources shall be included in the plan. - 3.
+If any portion of the subdivision is located within an area designated as a unique natural area by the Comprehensive Plan, or a significant village open space identified on the Village Open Space Map 1 or could provide a trail connection or link to or between civic destinations or the employment destination as shown on Village Open Space Map 2 (see Addendum 2 of the Zoning Ordinance) the plan shall indicate appropriate measures for the preservation of the values which qualify the site for such designation. - b.
+If any portion of the subdivision is designated as a site of historic, prehistoric, or archeological importance by the Comprehensive Plan or the Maine Historic Preservation Commission, appropriate measures for the protection of the historic, prehistoric, or archeological resources shall be included in the plan. - 3.
 Protection of Significant Wildlife Habitat.

-If any portion of a proposed subdivision lies within areas identified and mapped by the Maine Department of Inland Fisheries and Wildlife (MDIFW) as containing rare, endangered, threatened, and special concerned species; designated essential and significant wildlife habitat; or fisheries habitat concern(in digital format dated October 2003, as amended from time to time), the applicant shall demonstrate that there shall be minimal impacts on the habitat and species it supports.
-The plan shall provide for protection of the identified resource in a manner acceptable to the MDIFW Maine Department of Inland Fisheries and Wildlife or in accordance with the recommendations of a wildlife biologist with demonstrated experience with the wildlife resource being impacted and approved by the Project Review Board.
+If any portion of a proposed subdivision lies within areas identified and mapped by the Maine Department of Inland Fisheries and Wildlife (MDIFW) as containing rare, endangered, threatened, and special concerned species; designated essential and significant wildlife habitat; or fisheries habitat concern, the applicant shall demonstrate that there shall be minimal impacts on the habitat and species it supports.
+The plan shall provide for protection of the identified resource in a manner acceptable to the MDIFWor in accordance with the recommendations of a wildlife biologist with demonstrated experience with the wildlife resource being impacted and approved by the Project Review Board.
 In the latter situation, the report prepared by the wildlife biologist shall assess the potential impact of the subdivision on the significant habitat and adjacent areas that are important to the maintenance of the affected species and shall describe appropriate mitigation measures to ensure that the subdivision will have minimal impacts on the habitat and the species it supports.
 These areas include: